damrkul/sso_python/README.md

 # sso_python

+## Overview
-This was a quick excercise where I was asked about Single Sign On (SSO).
-I thought about it  for a bit and I thought it would be fun to see if I could get it done.
+During an interview I was asked about how I would create a Single Sign On.
+I thought it was an interesting topic, so I decided to give my self a quick excercise to see if I could do it.

-The way I've created this SSO was create a little service , via RestFul API.
-I used Python Tornado as my webserver.
+I broke this application into 3 Parts.

+- Authentication REST Service
+- Website 1
+- Website 2

+I used Python for my Authentication Service  via Tornado module.

+I used PHP, with the Codeigniter framework (MVC) for my websites.
+I could have used any other language, but I decided on this one because it is very quick to throw stuff together.

+## Authentcation Server Database
+There is no actual Database for this application.
+I could easily add a MySQL or MongoDB but the point of this project wasn't really this, and wanted to focus on the actual SSO.
+I am simply using a few python dictionary objects as my 'database' .

+## How It works

 So all in all the program works like this.